Australia eyes Buddha and baccarat to lure Chinese tourists

 Businesses are getting on board.

-Australia's second-largest department store, David Jones, last month launched a partnership with UnionPay, China's dominant payment card supplier.
+Australia's second-largest department store, David Jones DJS.AX, last month launched a partnership with UnionPay, China's dominant payment card supplier.

-Global hotel operator Accor, which operates chains including Sofitel, Novotel and Ibis, is putting Chinese dishes on menus, providing Chinese newspapers and TV stations and training staff in cultural differences.
+Global hotel operator Accor (ACCP.PA), which operates chains including Sofitel, Novotel and Ibis, is putting Chinese dishes on menus, providing Chinese newspapers and TV stations and training staff in cultural differences.

 GAMING WARS